-The School actively seeks to raise awareness of and prevent all forms of peer-on-peer (child-on-child) abuse by:
+The School actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:

-- 6.1 All staff and governors receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated at least annually. - 6.2 Training all staff and governors on the nature, prevalence and effect of peer-on-peer (child-on-child) abuse, and how to prevent, identify, and respond to it.
+- 6.1 All staff and governors receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated at least annually. - 6.2 Training all staff and governors on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify, and respond to it.